 - You will want to push the clip into your hair along the horizontal line of the part.
 The most important thing is to make sure that the hair extension clip is aligned perfectly and will fall where you want it.

-- Take special care not to have extra folds in the top weft of the additional hair.
+- Take special care not to have extra folds at the top weft of the additional hair.

 - From there, apply pressure to secure the clip in place.

-- It is best that you figure out for yourself where to put smaller and bigger wefts, but here is a general rule that you can follow.
+- You should figure out for yourself where to put smaller and bigger wefts, but here is a general rule that you can follow.
 Start with a three-clip weft at the back of your head, just above the nape of the neck.

 - Going higher up, where your head is widest, apply the big four-clip weft.